esl/MongooseIM/doc/operation-and-maintenance/System-Metrics-Privacy-Policy.md

 For more details regarding service configuration, please see [Services](../advanced-configuration/Services.md) section.

 # How to configure additional and private Tracking ID in Google Analytics?
-The data that is gathered and forwarded to Google Analytics.
+The data is gathered and forwarded to Google Analytics.
-The user can add custom Google Analytics Tracking ID in the MongooseIM configuration and see all incoming events that are related their own system metrics being reported.
+The user can add custom Google Analytics Tracking ID in the MongooseIM configuration and see all incoming events that are related to their own system metrics.
 For more details on how to create or sign in to the Google Analytics account, please see [Get Started with Analytics.](https://support.google.com/analytics/answer/1008015?hl=en&ref_topic=3544906)

 Tracking ID is a property identification code that all collected data is associated with.